bbmenevse/TodoBackEnd/README.md

 - I throw a lot of exceptions if a validation fails, but I did not return them to inform the user.
 I am not sure about the right approach here so I left it as it is, and front end application has a general "something went wrong" type of catch.

 If you're interested in exploring a project that involves objects with relations, a more complex setup with Data objects and Thymeleaf, you can check out my 'Spring5-recipe-app' on my repository.
-Please note that it doesn't have a README for now.
-I will add one when the project is completed.